aerohive/Aerohive_Corporate_Account_Sync/README.md

                 -audit              Audit the AD and ACS users to list differences.
                                     When the -a flag is present, the script will not create/remove any account.
+                -r
+                -register           Register this script as a ScheduleJob.
+This will execute the script every day.
+                                        This command required the administrator rights.

+                -u
+                -unregister         Unregister the ScheduleJob for this script.
+                                        This command required the administrator rights.